benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 - Each area should have a consistent terrain type on passable tiles, to ensure that the music doesn't change too often.
 You can use a different terrain type under trees to give some visual variety.
+- add birds, frogs, and pigs as appropriate.
+- consider placing buildings with really annoying sound effects (e.g. the Leprechaun) away from the main path.

 ## Mountains Above, Trees Below